 The Canadian Association of Professional Immigration Consultants (CAPIC) attends government consultative meetings on a regular basis.
-Meetings include, but are not restricted to: CIC, CBSA, ESDC, IRB, IAD, Immigration Quebec & Other Provinces.
-CAPIC national head office shall be the primary coordinator and the initial point of contact for all stakeholders and facilitate meetings with government bodies.
-Its responsibilities include, but are not restricted to: scheduling meetings, and assisting the Lobbying Committee in the selection of members set to attend these meetings.
+These meetings include, but are not restricted to: Citizenship and Immigration Canada (CIC), Canada Border Services Agency (CBSA), Employment and Social Development Canada (ESDC), Immigration and Refugees Board (IRB), Immigration Appeal Division (IAD), Immigration Quebec & Other Provinces.
+CAPIC's national head office shall be the primary coordinator and the initial point of contact for all stakeholders and facilitate meetings with government bodies.
+Its responsibilities include, but are not restricted to: scheduling meetings, and assisting the Policy and Lobbying Committee in the selection of members set to attend these meetings.